Update – May 2021

 Bailey’s favorite activities are snuggling, sleeping, and snuggling while sleeping.
 He is an affectionate, 60lb lapdog who could easily win Best Personality.
 A friend to everyone he meets, Bailey loves people and wants to say ‘Hi’ to every dog in his neighborhood.
 He is enthusiastically curious about cats too.

 Bailey was born to be someone’s dedicated and steadfast companion.
 He approaches the ‘man’s best friend’ moniker like it’s his job.
-He may be blind, but he is very empathetic and senses the kind of friend you need the moment you walk through the door.
+Although he is blind, he is very empathetic and senses the kind of friend you need the moment you walk through the door.
 If you like to cuddle, take meandering walks, charm the pants off people, and – yes- share the warm spot on the couch, then you and Bailey would be a great fit.
-To watch a video of Bailey click here.

 - Sex Male (not neutered)

 - Age 6 years old(approx. DOB Jul 27, 2015)

 Currently fostered in Annapolis, MD.
 (Transport is available)

 - Vision Vision impaired(Cause: May see shadows - Suspected retinal deterioration)

 Heartworm treatment has been completed.
 Recommended seeing a chiropractor for musculoskeletal misalignment.
 Aside from that Bailey is happy and healthy!

 Bailey is looking for his forever home.
 If you think it could be yours, read more about Adopting from BDRA before submitting your application below.

 BDRA relies on your donations to rescue blind dogs around the United States.
 Please consider giving in support of Bailey.